cacoco/cacoco.github.com/source/_posts/2013-06-08-on-family-and-identity.markdown

 <!-- more -->

 In the fall of 2010 a series of classified memos and communiqués from the US State department became public via the site Wikileaks.
-It had been all over the press with the talking heads hysterical over the information leaked about Afghanistan and Iraq.
+It had been all over the press with the talking heads hysterical over the information leaked about America's positions in Afghanistan and Iraq.
 What was little covered were the pages and pages of information about the ruling family of Tunisia.

 Talking with friends of my wife's family, everyone wanted to speak to me about WikiLeaks.
 Specifically, they wanted to know if I had read the passages about [Ben Ali, or his wife, or his son](http://middleeast.about.com/b/2011/01/14/tunisias-and-ben-alis-corruptions-the-wikileaks-revelations.htm).
 The questions weren't merely asked as gossip but with frustration.
 People were angry.